The Path to Becoming

 This speaks wonderfully to me about releasing wistful thoughts of what “might have been,” focusing instead with renewed energy and hope on journeying toward our own best version of a human.

 Being resilient means bouncing back from setbacks and disappointments as we let go of “the life we didn’t live.”
-2020 dished out life lessons left and right, and “teachable moments” continue to pelt us.
+Recent years dished out life lessons left and right, and “teachable moments” continue to pelt many of us.
 Our paths have included creating new ways to live and work unimaginable a short while ago.
 We’ve lost loved ones and missed celebrating major milestones.
 Many of us women have taught the kids, cared for ill family members, lost livelihoods and struggled to stay well ourselves.

 Food for thought: